programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 [1] 5714
 ```

 From this information, you can see that the number of passengers increased every year.
-You could go further with this data to determine if there was growing interest in vacations at a certain time of year, or even the percentage increase in passengers over time.
+You could go further with this data to determine if there was growing interest in vacations at certain times of year, or even the percentage increase in passengers over time.

-# Working with Larger Data Sets
+## Working with Larger Data Sets

-Notice how the above example would not scale well for a large data set - counting through all of the data points to find the right ones would be very tedious.
+Notice that the above example would not scale well for a large data set - counting through all of the data points to find the right ones would be very tedious.
 Think about what would happen if you were looking for information for year 96 in a data set with 150 years worth of data.

 You can actually select specific rows or columns of data if the data set is in a certain format.
 Load the `mtcars` data set into the console: